serdimoa/charting/Widget-Methods.md

 ####onTimescaleMarkClicked(callback)
 1. `callback`: function(markId)

-The Library will call the callback provided every time when user clicks a [[mark on bar|Marks-On-Bars]].
+The Library will call the callback provided every time when user clicks a timescale mark.
 Mark ID will be passed as an argument.

 ####onGrayedObjectClicked(callback)